SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/getting_started.rst

 Normally, this command must generate an output file ``MyTopLevel.vhd``\ , which corresponds to the top level *SpinalHDL* code defined in ``src\main\scala\MyCode.scala``\ , which corresponds to the :ref:`most simple SpinalHDL example <example>`

-From a clean Debian distribution you can type followings commands in the shell.
-It will install java, scala, sbt, download the base project and generate the corresponding VHDL file.
-Don't worry if it takes time the first time that you run it.
+From a clean Debian distribution you can type the following commands into the shell.
+The commands will install Java, Scala, SBT, download the base project, and generate the corresponding VHDL file.
+Don't worry if it takes some time the first time that you run it.

 .. code-block:: sh